 For any queries, please contact the AER Secretariat.

 All presentations and additional documentation from the conference are available on our event page.

-Partner searches that come from the projects discussed during the breakout sessions are available on AER website within the section “Connecting Regions”.
-Have a look at it and candidate yourself to join these green projects!
+Partner searches that come from the projects discussed during the breakout sessions are available on the AER website under the section “Connecting Regions”.
+Have a look at it and apply to join these green projects!

-More details on some calls addressed to public authorities that have been approached during the brokerage event are also available: EE-06 and EE-09.
+More details on some calls addressed to public authorities that were covered during the brokerage event are also available: EE-06 and EE-09.